bookofproofs/bookofproofs.github.io/_sources/history/16th-century/pascal-etienne.md

 7. He is credited by some with the discovery of the binary system.
 8. He is also one of the earliest proponents in the development of calculus.

-Born 2 May1588, Clermont (now Clermont-Ferrand), Auvergne, France.
+Born 2 May 1588, Clermont (now Clermont-Ferrand), Auvergne, France.
 Died 24 September 1651, Paris, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Pascal_Etienne/)